miakizu/SECC8/README.md

   pip install tqdm
   pip install tk
   ```
-(NOTE: You only need to pip install tk on V2.0)

 - **Disclaimer:**
   This tool is intended for legal and ethical use only.
 As the author, I am **not liable** for any misuse or malicious activities conducted with this software.
 Use it responsibly.